cannizarro/Suraksha/README.md

 # Suraksha

-This app will help you convert any android phone to be converted into an security camera through which you can locally save the video feed to the android phone itself or watch a live stream of what's going on on your remote android phone.
-There is one prerequisite that both the devices have to be logged in with the same google account.
+This app will help you convert any android phone to a security camera through which you can locally save the video feed to the android phone itself or watch a live stream on any remote android phone logged in with the same google account.

 ### Prerequisites